openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

   }
   ```

-## Caller.off
+### Caller.off

 off(type: 'release', callback: OnReleaseCallback): void

 Deregisters a callback that is invoked when the stub on the target ability is disconnected.
 This capability is reserved.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore